cosmos/ibc/spec/ics-002-client-semantics/README.md

 ```

 `queryChainConsensusState` MAY be defined by the chain which is validated by a particular client, to allow for the retrieval of the current consensus state which can be used to construct a new client.
 When used in this fashion, the returned `ConsensusState` MUST be manually confirmed by the querying entity, since it is subjective.
 This endpoint is assumed to be untrusted.
+The precise nature of the
+`ConsensusState` may vary per client type.

 ```typescript
 type queryChainConsensusState = (height: uint64) => ConsensusState